MartinEesmaa/HAHCF/README.md

 Development finished was on 24th June 2013 and took 1 year and almost 4 months with breaks/hiatus to develop the game

+Character appearances: Helga, Arnold, Phoebe, Gerald, Lila and Brainy (one time used).

 # Notes of this game

 See the [LICENSE](LICENSE) file.